jmayer913/JMayer-Data-Library/README.md

 //Optionally, register the data layer with the middleware in Program.cs. builder.Services.AddSingleton<IAccountDataLayer, AccountDataLayer>();
 ```
 You now have an account data layer which your application can interact with and it contains a standard set of ways to retrieve or manipulate account data objects.
-The same can be done when using the UserEditableDataLayer.

 #### How to Create a New Data Object Using Your Memory Storage Data Layer
 ```